-Brochure 2020 with some information in English and list of all the artists this year.
+Brochure 2021 with calendar and exhibition programme for the whole year, some information in English and list of all the artists this year.

 New information and lots of new pictures from each exhibition on Facebook and Instagram

 The restored wooden Eldhuset (the smokehouse) is located right in the farm yard, here you will find beautiful Norwegian made items in blown glas and ceramics to buy.

 In Sofiehuset you will find pictures, sculptures, handicrafts and some silver jewelry, wood work, linen and wool from professional Norwegian artists.
 The small cafe (self service) is situated here.
 Homemade soup caserole every Saturday & Sunday in the opening periods.
 Some weekends we also serve the traditional Norwegian sour cream porridge with salted meat and homemade flat bread.

 Some old furnitures and antiques from the farm, also makes the gallery a farm museum.
 The owner, Mrs. Hanne Sundbø, will gladly tell you stories from the early days of both houses, the people that lived here and the art items of today.
 All guests will be welcomed by an introduction about the gallery and the farm.

 Hagalid is an old mountain farm in the beautiful fjord region Ryfylke.
 Today the farm have traditional productions of sheep, but also Christmas trees and foresting.
 The farm yard is situated 300 m above Jøsenfjorden in Hjelmeland, with a breathtaking view over fjords, islands and mountains of Ryfylke.
 The spectacular 5 km farm road was completed in 1960.

 Do you want a personal guided stroll (English) in the beautiful culture landscape and old houses of the Hagalid farm?
 The stroll lasts for 1 1/2 – 2 hours, easy walk, only small groups.
 Combine the stroll with at meal, special made for you.

 For more information about the meals and guided tours, please contact Ms. Hanne Sundbø, email@example.com or phone +47 982 19 973 – 51 75 06 83.